 Because rewiring a home is a disruptive and messy job, it is always good to schedule any cosmetic works – including new wall and floor coverings – after the heavy work is finished.
 Rewiring is also an opportunity to increase the number of power outlets in your home and upgrade your light fixtures to something more attractive and contemporary.
 However, it is often the tiny details in a home that have significant influences on property prices.

 The state of plumbing also plays a significant part in the formulation of house prices, and carrying out these kinds of home improvements, i.e., any works before listing your property for sale, could also attract a premium from a buyer.
 Older pipework can experience a build-up of fur, which can be detrimental to hot and cold water flow around the home.
 In addition, if your plumbing system is old, it may suffer from pressure issues and be prone to leaks and burst pipes.
 By upgrading to a pressurised plumbing system, you could make your home far more attractive to buyers.

-Loft conversions and new windows can increase house sale prices
+Loft conversions and new windows can increase house sale prices.

-Double-glazed windows – usually made from uPVC – are widely considered as essential features in homes these days, and not having them can severely affect a home valuation.
+Double-glazed windows – usually made from uPVC – are widely considered essential features in homes these days, and not having them can severely affect a home valuation.
 As well as requiring the minimum of maintenance, they reduce noise from outside and increase a home’s energy efficiency.
 Wherever possible, it is always a good idea to replace windows on a like-for-like basis – installing uPVC windows in a period property could seriously harm its value.